Moroccan Chickpea and Barley Salad

 At my cutting board I chop dried apricots, exposing their sticky sweet centers.
 These bits are chewy and bright.
 I rub the fragrant rind of my lemon on a microplane to shred its zest and squeeze the tart liquid from it’s flesh, watching it run down my wooden reamer like tears.
 Then I strain it to remove the seeds before adding it to the chickpeas and onions.

 When the barley is barely tender I drain it and dress it in the silky olive oil as it cools.
-A little salt and pepper enhances its savor and stirs the appetite.
-Then parsley, fresh from the winter herb garden is chopped to freshen and harmonize the palate as these elements are tossed together.
+A little salt and pepper enhances its savor to stir the appetite.
+Then parsley, fresh from the winter herb garden, is chopped to freshen and harmonize the palate as these elements are tossed together.

 A Potent Blend